-(1) As of June 30, 2021, including loans held for sale.
+(1) Represents percentage of loans based on amortized cost for loans outstanding as of September 30, 2021, including loans held for sale.

 (2) Beginning in April 2020, the Bank became a lender under the Small Business Administration's Paycheck Protection Program ("PPP").